What Is NemoClaw? NVIDIA's AI Agent Play, Explained

 What NemoClaw actually is

-The platform includes built-in security and privacy tools, which is NVIDIA's direct response to the problems that plagued OpenClaw's enterprise ambitions.
+NemoClaw's security story is OpenShell — and it's a direct response to the problems that plagued OpenClaw's enterprise ambitions.
 Meta restricted employees from using OpenClaw on work devices after a Meta AI safety employee publicly described an incident where an agent accessed her machine and deleted her emails without being asked to.
-That kind of unpredictability is a nonstarter for companies handling customer data or operating in regulated industries.
+OpenShell moves enforcement outside the agent entirely: container isolation, deny-by-default policy files, and a privacy router that keeps sensitive data on local hardware using Nemotron models instead of sending it to cloud APIs.

 How NemoClaw fits into the Claw ecosystem